jymcheong/SysmonResources/5. Threat Analytics/README.md

 # Summing it up
 ![](elephantlooklike.jpg)

-Before we debate on what methods, algorithms, products are better & so on, it is fair to say that what data we capture matters.
+Before we debate about which detection methods, algorithms, products are better & so on, it is fair to say that what data we capture matters.
 To sum it up:

-1. Capturing "symptomatic" alerts is not enough, we need the "in-between" data to make sense of the situation; whether it is an externally controlled or insider act.
+1. Capturing "symptomatic" alerts is not enough, we need the "in-between" (the Cause-to-Effect timeline) data to make sense of the situation; whether it is an externally controlled or insider act.

 2. Instead of working backwards, we want to construct chains-of-events forward starting from user-actions related to foreground process, link any processes that communicate regardless north-south or east-west traffic with Netflow data.